 Surviving a recession is a team effort — so be a team player.
 But most importantly, realize that the business owner you work for is on your team too.

 There may come a time when the business isn’t doing as well and your boss says something like, “Look, I can lay people off or everyone can take a pay cut and keep their jobs.”

 You can help your employer and fellow crew members by being as efficient as possible and cutting costs.
 This can mean taking the most efficient route to a job site to use less fuel on the company car, not abusing work breaks, and more.

 Those who succeed and thrive during a recession have an “adapt and conquer” mindset.

 Large construction companies are always looking for talented work — and in a time where there are more workers than jobs, they can afford to be picky.

 Diversifying your skills not only makes you a stronger contender on your resume but it also helps open up your job opportunities.
 Get ahead of the game and start focussing on building out your skillsets so you’ll be prepared come recession time.

-With a potential recession in the future, Hammr is the #1 resource that you’ll want to add to your toolkit.
+With a potential recession in the future, Hammr is can become great resource for you to cut costs and gain control over your business.

 With Hammr, contractors are saving time and money on their back-office operations by combining time tracking, payroll, insurance, and job-costing into a purpose-built platform.

 Don’t go through this recession alone.
 Feel free to join our community and give our Bred To Build Construction Podcast a listen.
 You'll learn valuable industry insights, lessons, and advice on navigating your career and weathering the storm.